 What is Azure Defender for IoT?

-Azure Defender for IoT is an agentless security monitoring service for IoT and OT (operational technology) environments.
-It protects devices that traditional IT security tools cannot reach — PLCs, SCADA systems, medical devices, and industrial sensors.
+Azure Defender for IoT is a security monitoring service that operates without an agent.
+It is specifically designed for IoT and OT (operational technology) environments.
+This service safeguards devices that traditional IT security tools often overlook.
+These devices include:

-Unlike traditional IT security tools that rely on endpoint agents, Defender for IoT uses passive network traffic analysis.
-It monitors network communications without disrupting operations or requiring changes to devices.
+Defender for IoT differs from traditional IT security tools.
+While many rely on endpoint agents, Defender uses passive network traffic analysis.

 Key Features